Loaded (British TV series)

-Loaded is a British Dramedy produced by Hillbilly Television and Keshet UK for Channel 4.
+Loaded is a British comedy drama television series produced by Hillbilly Television and Keshet UK for Channel 4.
 It is based on the Israeli series Mesudarim (מסודרים).
-The show premiered on 8 May 2017 and stars Jim Howick, Samuel Anderson, Jonny Sweet and Nick Helm as a group of four university students who become multi-millionaires.
+The show premiered on 8 May 2017 and stars Jim Howick, Samuel Anderson, Jonny Sweet and Nick Helm as a group of tech entrepreneurs in their mid-20’s who are about to shut their game company Idol Hands down but then become multi-millionaires.
 Eight episodes aired in series 1.
 The series was picked up in the United States by AMC, and premiered on 17 July 2017.
 Loaded was cancelled after one series by Channel 4.